dmccreary/dmccreary/docs/recommendations.md

 * August 10, 2023
 * Parker reported directly to Dan

 Dan has been a great mentor to me in my early career.
 Always a visionary, he stands at (and guides others to) the confluence of three important trends in industry today: machine learning, knowledge representation, and natural language processing.
 In addition to being a mentor and visionary, Dan always makes sure that he shares his knowledge - be it through CoderDojo and the AI Racing League in his spare time, or through developing training courses in new technologies such as graph machine learning and large language models for internal employee audiences.

 His understanding of how to map new technologies to "wicked" business problems and evangelize those ideas through storytelling is unparalleled.
 I feel very lucky to be able to call Dan a great friend and mentor.

-#### Mark Megerian

-* Technology Fellow at UnitedHealth Group / Optum
-* August 10, 2023
-* Mark managed Dan directly

-One of my favorite people to work with at Optum : Dan McCreary.
-Dan is relentlessly positive in all of his interactions with co-workers, has an amazing capacity for knowledge, and is always eager to learn and to collaborate.
-I was fortunate enough to meet Dan on my first day at Optum, and we immediately discovered a mutual kinship, love for data and analytics, and a desire to improve healthcare.
-Dan has expertise in a wide range of advanced technology areas, and we probably spent the most time working on graph database technology as it applies to healthcare and clinical analytics, but also worked on many other projects and even collaborated on some patent disclosures.
-Truly a wonderful colleague and friend.

 #### Deborah Ketai, PMP, RMP, CMS